DevashishPrasad/Embossed-Text-Reader/README.md

 <img src="images/pro2.png" alt="Picture not availble in your browser"/>
 <img src="images/pro3.png" alt="Picture not availble in your browser"/>
 <img src="images/2018.png" alt="Picture not availble in your browser"/>

+The code may fail sometimes but tuning parameters of canny and appropriate dialation will improve results